 During the expedition, Clark became fond of her son, and during the back trip to south even offered help to educate young Jean Baptiste.

-Once the expedition ended, Sacagawea and her husbant spent three years among the Hidatsa tribe and afterwards accepted Clarks invitation to settle in
+Once the expedition ended, Sacagawea and her husbant spent three years among the Hidatsa tribe and afterwards accepted Clarks invitation to settle in St. Louis.

 In 1809 Toussaint Charbonneau was offered land and Jean Baptiste was entrusted to William Clark who enlisted him to a boarding school.